The Last Mile:

 How practical would it be to collect, bundle and sort parcels for the last mile in microhubs and deliver them using intelligent routes in a climate-neutral manner?

 It would be extremely useful!
 That is why we intend to enable microhubs with fully automated sorting solutions on a very small scale.
 The celluveyor BULKSORT is ideal for this.
+These microhubs are small logistics centers that are about the size of an average supermarket.
+There, the parcels can be sorted in a fully automated manner and distributed to environmentally friendly delivery vehicles, such as cargo bikes or small e-mobiles.

 In microhubs, automated sorting replaces manual labor!

 The patented celluveyor technology enables high-performance automation in even the tiniest of spaces: a prerequisite for inner-city logistics.
 Microhubs are small, functional logistics hubs located in the heart of urban centers.
 Their goal is to reduce the number of trips significantly over the last mile in half.
-Parcels can be delivered, sorted, and distributed in an environmentally friendly manner there.
+Parcels can be delivered, singulated, sorted, and distributed in an environmentally friendly manner there.
 The environment, the economy, the recipient, and inner-city traffic all benefit from this.

 Dreams of the future: the one-stop shop principle